DyGnROLE: Asymmetric Pretraining for Edge Classification on Dynamic Graphs: Related Work

 \subsection{Self-Supervised Learning for Dynamic Graphs}

-To address the challenge of label scarcity, recent research has increasingly turned to self-supervised learning to extract training signals from unlabeled data.
+To address the challenge of generalization, recent research has increasingly turned to self-supervised learning to extract training signals from unlabeled data.
 Contrastive methods such as CLDG \cite{xu2023cldg} and IDOL \cite{zhu2024idol} construct multiple views based on chronological evolution.
 CLDG samples distinct timespan windows to enforce temporal translation invariance across a node's history, while IDOL uses topology-monitorable sampling to ensure representation coherence between current and historical embeddings.
 Generative methods such as DyGMAE \cite{liu2025dygmae} and DVGMAE \cite{gao2025dvgmae} use masked autoencoding to capture the temporal evolution of graphs.
 These models mask structural and temporal information within historical interactions and learn representations by reconstructing the missing data, with DVGMAE further incorporating variational inference to model interaction uncertainty.

-However, while optimizing for invariance or reconstruction allows these models to achieve identity stability and structural recovery, they do not explicitly enforce the learning of asymmetric interaction patterns.
-To capture these directed dynamics, DyGnROLE uses a Temporal Contrastive Link Prediction (TCLP) objective.
+However, while optimizing for invariance or reconstruction allows these models to achieve identity stability and structural recovery, they do not enforce the learning of asymmetric interaction patterns.
+To capture these directed dynamics, DyGnROLE uses a Directed Role Alignment (DRA) objective.
 Rather than invariance or reconstruction, this objective focuses on the plausibility of interaction.
 It drives the model to establish an informative structural inductive bias regarding which source-destination pairs are valid given their history.
 By optimizing this objective, the model geometrically aligns the specialized source and destination embeddings.
-This process ensures that the distinct role vocabularies are not just disentangled but are also organized to reflect the underlying causal dynamics of the network, providing a strong initialization for complex downstream tasks.
+This process ensures that the distinct role embedding tables serve not only to isolate roles but also to capture the underlying causal and temporal dynamics of the network, providing a strong initialization for complex downstream tasks.